marcelsby/Collapsible-list/README.md

 # Collapsible-list
 A very simple pure JavaScript plugin to expand and collapse nested html list!

+# How to use
 To make any list collapsible only give `.collapsible` class to desired `ul` tag!

-for example i want this list to have collapsible elements so i just give it a .collapsible` class
+For example, i want this list to have collapsible elements so i just give it a `.collapsible` class:

 ```html
 <ul class=.collapsible">
    <li>helllo</li>
 </ul>
 ```

-now create **multi level list** as
+Now create **multi level list** as:

 ```html
 <ul class=.collapsible">
     <li> Cities